hikettei/cl-waffe/Readme.md

 ## Tracing JIT

-This is still experimental but...
+This is still experimental...

-In `(with-jit)` macro, cl-waffe dynamically defines the kernel functions with lazy-evaluation system. (currently only for blas)
+In the `(with-jit)` macro, cl-waffe dynamically defines the kernel functions with a lazy-evaluation system. (currently, it is only when blas).

 ```lisp